-Public property reporting areas identified by UMB are as follows:

-The UMB campus is located within the Baltimore Police Department's (BPD) Central, Western, and Southern districts.
+Public property reporting areas identified by UMB include locations within BPD's Central, Western, and Southern districts.
 The area surrounding the campus is both residential and commercial.
-To access crime statistics from BPD, visit the department's website at www.baltimorepolice.org.
+Crime statistics for BPD can be found on the department's website.

 Campus Boundary Map